slurmulon/gooey/README.md

     (?)
 View Service A         (?)
 View Service B

-However, this design is out of the scope of Gooey core and will be implemented its own module (`gooey.web`).
+However, this design is out of the scope of Gooey core and will be implemented its own module (`gooey.http`).

 ## Installation